 January 2026: Our paper Policy Learning with a Language Bottleneck is accepted to TMLR.

-November 2025: Presenting Learning to Model Student Learning with 3.5 Million Program Traces at Deep Learning: Classics and Trends.
+November 2025: Presenting Modeling Student Learning with 3.5 Million Program Traces at Deep Learning: Classics and Trends.

 October 2025: Presenting work on AI assistance for pharmacovigilance as a spotlight at Agents4Science, an experimental conference where we have to use AI to guide the research!
 I wrote a blog post about the experience here.